civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 61

-Every application **made or appeal brought** to the Tribunal is to be heard before a single member **unless the Chairperson is of the opinion that a panel of three members should be constituted**.
+Every application made or appeal brought to the Tribunal is to be heard before a single member unless the Chairperson is of the opinion that a panel of three members should be constituted.

 ### Section 62

-All or part of a Tribunal hearing may be held in private **in the** circumstances **provided for in the regulations**.
+All or part of a Tribunal hearing may be held in private in the circumstances provided for in the regulations.

 ### Section 233